A NOTE FROM THE OWNER ABOUT

 Bifold Doors Lift Up And Out As The Door Opens

 Bifold doors have a huge advantage when opening, they start by raising upward, requiring less operating space in the front of your building.
-The area in front of your large door opening is very valuable space, the 2 piece bifold allows more usable space in front of your door opening.
+The area in front of your large door opening is very valuable space, the two-piece bifold allows more usable space in front of your door opening.
 Bifold doors are simply a real space saver.

 • Adapts to any building large or small